JAREDKEVIN/JAREDKEVIN/README.md

 <h4>
   My name is Kevin Kipkemoi.👋🤓
 </h4>
- <p>Skilled Software Developer with Extensive experience in Java, Spring Boot, Hibernate,ReactJs,Angular along with Data Structures & Algorithms.
+ <p>Lerning Software Developer with interest in ReactJs,Angular along with Data Structures & Algorithms.
 </p>
 <h3> 👨🏻‍💻 &nbsp; More About Me:</h3>